Penn State Makes Tracking Nutrition a Snap

-Development of the new user interface for STARtracks was very much a collaborative effort between the team at Penn State and the UX Architects, Visual Designers, and Developers at Infragistics.
+Development of the new user interface for STARtracks was very much a collaborative effort between the team at Penn State and the UX Architects, Visual Designers, and Developers on the Consulting Services team at Infragistics.
 The Infragistics team started the initiative by implementing the first part of their three-tier process: Discover, Design, and Develop.
-The discovery stage yielded a more solid understanding of project goals, users, and context of use, as well a solid review of existing requirements, legacy system shortcomings, and software architecture.
-From there, the team had the tools needed to address everything from the designs of the new application workflow, user interface, and augmented wireframes, to usability testing and development.
+The discovery stage gave the team the tools needed to address everything from the designs of the new application workflow, user interface, and augmented wireframes, to usability testing and development.

 The final result was a new system that meets the ever-growing needs of the STARtracks user group, all the while making the system more practical and efficient.
 The successful implementation of the new STARtracks application was delivered in three phases that tested various aspects of the user experience among different groups of users.
 Phase 1 consisted of implementing a brand new user interface to be used exclusively by administrators.
 Within the group of 210 users that rely on this software, the new admin screens were successfully tested by about 20% of the user base.
 Phase 2 was designed to showcase new data entry screens for users with all access levels, while the final phase of implementation will be used by the users compiling reports.

 UI frameworks, controls, and productivity tools for building high-performing web, mobile, and desktop apps.Download Trial